-What is pigeon chest disease?
-Pectus Carinatum?
+What is the disease of pigeon breast Pectus Carinatum?

 Often this deformity begins to appear suddenly during growth, specifically during puberty (at the age of 11-15 years) and continues to worsen until the bones stop growing, usually at the age of 18 years.

 This deformity is rare compared to the pectus excavatum.
 It occurs in one child out of 1,500.
 It affects males more than females and is usually familial.